|Date of Birth||September 27, 1879|

 John Pull was born on 27 September 1879 in Scarborough, Yorkshire, England.
 His parents were John Pull and Frances Clarkson.

 He served in the Second Boer War (1899 – 1902) with the 3rd Battery Grenadier Guards, earning the King’s South Africa Medal.
 He was suffering from rheumatism when he was discharged.
-He also saw action in Gibraltar and states he served with the Grenadier Guards for a total of seven years.
+He also saw action in Gibraltar and stated he served with the Grenadier Guards for a total of seven years.

 John immigrated to Canada in 1903, leaving Liverpool on 04 June, arriving in Montreal on 13 June.
 Several family members accompanied him on the Ionian making their way to Rat Portage (Kenora), Ontario.